gong-tl/gong-tl.github.io/index.md

 ## Research
 ---
-My research interests mainly include statistical learning theory and information theory.
-My goal is to develop the foundational theory that guides the design of computationally efficient machine learning algorithms that do not cause degradation.
-Recently, my research revolves around some critical challenges in big data analysis within the information theoretical learning framework, including but not limited to conducting generalization analysis for deep learning algorithms, disclosing the intrinsic factors for transfer learning and contrastive learning.
-Also, I explore potential applications of these theoretical advances in AI4Science.
+My research focuses on statistical learning theory and information theory, aiming to develop foundational principles for computationally efficient and reliable machine learning algorithms.
+My current work addresses key challenges in large-scale data analysis through information-theoretical frameworks, including generalization analysis of deep learning, theoretical foundations of transfer learning and continual learning, and the development of rigorous performance guarantees.
+I also explore the application of these theoretical advances in AI4Science, bridging the gap between theoretical insights and practical challenges.

 ## Recruiting
 ---